nutanix-japan/nai-llm/docs/iep/iep_pre_reqs.md

 8. Select Apply to cluster
 9. Choose Non-production license and Save
 10. Select the cluster name and click on **Next**
-11. Input the number of vCPU and click on **Save**
+11. Input the number of vCPU (60) from our calculations in the previous [section](#calculate-the-number-of-vcpus)
+12. Click on **Save**
-12. Download the csv file and store it in a safe place
+13. Download the csv file and store it in a safe place

 ### Apply License for NKP Cluster